hishammedayil/sampleSymfonyConsole/README.md

 - Sum
 - VAT (amount, vat rate)

-Different team will be adding parallel operations to this calculator so it must be easily extendable and using dependency injection.
+Different team will be adding parallel operations to this calculator so it must be easy to read (so that new developers can easily understand project) and easily extendable (So that multiple developers can work in parallel to add new operation and adding new operation must not break existing operations).